Dental trauma

 What will happen next?

-We will tell you whether you will be contacted for an appointment in the Maxillofacial Department at William Harvey Hospital (WHH) to continue your treatment, or whether you should see your local dentist for ongoing treatment.
+you will be contacted for an appointment in the Maxillofacial Department at William Harvey Hospital (WHH) to continue your treatment, or

-During your follow-up appointments at WHH, we will take clinical photographs, carry out a full examination, and take any additional x-ray pictures needed to check for signs of infection.
+take any additional x-ray pictures needed to check for signs of infection.

 We will let you know at every stage about the prognosis of your teeth.
-You must continue to see your dentist even if we take you on for treatment at the hospital.
+You must continue to see your dentist, even if we take you on for treatment at the hospital.

 How do I look after my teeth now?

-For the next two to four weeks
+For the next 2 to 4 weeks

 Eat a soft diet.